Agriculture in Taiwan: Coffee

 The first coffee plants on Taiwan were imported by the British to Tainan in 1884 with the first significant small scale cultivation taking place in New Taipei City's Sanxia District.
 Tainan remains the heart of Taiwanese coffee culture.

 Commercial coffee production in Taiwan began during the Japanese colonial period.
 The Japanese developed the industry to feed the export market.
 Production reached a peak in 1941 following the introduction of arabica coffee plants.
 Production declined shortly thereafter as a result of World War II.
-Domestic production is small but of high quality, imported beans account for the vast majority of coffee sold in Taiwan.
-In 2016 domestic production was 900 tons while 30,000 tons was imported.
+Domestic production is small—at 856 tons in 2023—but of high quality.
+Imported beans account for the vast majority of coffee sold in Taiwan.

 The coffee borer beetle is a significant pest in Taiwan.

 Tainung No. 1 is the first popular domestically bred coffee cultivar.
 It can be grown at lower altitudes than most coffee varieties and produces excellent quality beans.

 Fruits

-In 2013, Taiwan harvested 2.68 million tonnes of fruits from 1,844 km2 of land with a total value of US$191 million.
+In 2023, Taiwan harvested 2.4 million tonnes of fruits from 173,766 hectares of land with a total value of NT$95.8 billion.
 Taiwan's fruit crops include banana, grape, guava, jujube, lychee, mandarin orange, mango, orange, papaya, pineapple, pomelo, sand pear, dragonfruit, starfruit, strawberry, watermelon and wax apple.
 The annual fruits export is 60,000 tons with a value of NT$3,452 million.
-In 2018 largest export market of Taiwanese fruits was China.
+In 2018 the largest export market of Taiwanese fruits was China.
 In 2022 the largest export market of Taiwanese fruits was Japan.